Brice1514/Brice-B-Portfolio-/README.md

 ## Project 1: Electronic Health Data Integration and ICD-10 Analytics (2014–2021)

-**Tools:** R, SQL Server
-**Domain:** Health Data Engineering and Analytics
+**Tools:** R, SQL Server, Microsoft Power BI **Domain:** Health Data Engineering and Analytics

 ### Description
 This project involved integrating inpatient, outpatient, and emergency department electronic health records from 2014 to 2021 into a single analytical database to support diagnosis-based analysis.

 ### Key Contributions
 - Cleaned, standardized, and merged large-scale healthcare datasets across care settings using R
 - Designed and populated a relational SQL database for efficient querying
-- Queried ICD-10-CM diagnosis codes to support downstream analytical dashboards and reporting
+- Queried ICD-10-CM diagnosis codes to generate analytic datasets
+- Developed Microsoft Power BI visualizations to surface key trends and insights from ICD-10 diagnosis data for dashboard reporting

 ### Outcome
 The resulting database provides a robust foundation for population health analysis, utilization studies, and clinical or operational dashboards.